FernVR/mosaic/README.md

 ## Known Bugs

--   Background Images on mobile screens appear pixelated since I reduced the size of the images due to lower performance.
-I've tried reducing the size with different methods to solve this issue, but I've had no luck.
-I could have kept the larger images but it was slowing down the site and I couldn't get the lighthouse performance score to improve while using the large images.
-I asked my mentor for guidance before submitting and he assured me it wasn't that noticeable.
-I still attempted to fix the issue but I didn't have enough time in the end.

 -   There is an issue with the underline hover style on the navigation, this is because of an issue with the size/padding/margin that I haven't been able to identify or rectify.
 The underline appears too large on both home and media links, on the community link it fits.

 ![navigation-bug](./assets/images/readme/nav-bug.png)